-Distribution: Occurring in mountainous areas throughout Washington; British Columbia south to California, east to Colorado and Utah.
+Distribution: Occurring on both sides of the Cascades crest in the mountainous areas in Washington; British Columbia to Oregon, east to Alberta, Montana, Wyoming, and Utah.

 Conservation Status: Not of concern

 Perennial from a scaly caudex, the several slender stems 1-3 dm. high.

 Broad, long-petiolate basal leaves sometimes on short separate stalks; cauline leaves 2-4 pairs, lance-elliptic or broader, rarely cordate, more or less toothed, 1.5-8 cm. long and 1-2.5 cm. wide, the middle ones larger than the lower.

 Heads usually 3-9, small and narrow; involucre 7-13 mm. high, more or less glandular; rays and disk flowers yellow; pappus white, barbellate.